-These pages offer an up-to-date overview of the scientific studies on the clinical application of mistletoe therapy for cancer.
-We address physicians, scientists, journalists, representatives from politics, self-administration and health insurance companies as well as interested students and patients wishing to learn about the current state of clinical research and important clinical observations from the original sources.
+On these pages you will find a current overview of scientific studies on the clinical application of mistletoe therapy for cancer.
+We address physicians, scientists, journalists, representatives from politics, self-administration and health insurance companies as well as interested students and patients who want ot inform about the current state of clinical research and important clinical observations based on the summaries of the original literature.

-Since about 1980, oncological mistletoe research has become considerably more dynamic, with the result that today we can rely on a growing number of scientific studies, regarding safety, combination with other therapies, clinical evidence (overall survival, tumour response) including current meta-analyses and reviews, clinical studies, studies from health services research and case reports.
-A further section is devoted to the findings on the improvement of quality of life under add-on mistletoe therapy.
-A large number of studies on the pre-clinical findings like pharmacological constituents and mode of action is also available.
+In the last few decades, research on mistletoe therapy in oncology has become considerably more dynamic, so that today we can rely on a growing number of solid scientific papers, regarding the areas drug safety, quality of life, combination with other therapies and clinical evidence (overall survival, tumour response).
+This resulted in current meta-analyses and reviews, clinical studies, studies from health services research and case reports and also preclinical studies with examinations of the pharmacological constituents and mode of action are discussed in detaill.

 Meanwhile mistletoe therapy as an add-on to conventional cancer therapies has become incorporated into various oncological guidelines – we will report on the current status.